 I asked everyone to take their plate off the table and to begin eating, as all the food was still warm.
 This was turning out to be quite the Thanksgiving day event.
 But things did return to normal.
 The rest of the meal was delicious and uneventful.
 Deserts, which were laid out on the dining room table, was overflowing with fantastic pies and cakes.

-Of the three Thanksgiving I have spent with my wife, son and my wife’s family and friends, this was in many ways the easiest.
+Of the three Thanksgivings that I have spent with my wife, son, and my wife’s family and friends, this was in many ways the easiest.
 My wife’s brother and sister, who last year were quite distant and cold to me, were warm and friendly this year.
 In some way, the absence of my wife, who is always such a large presence at these events, made the gathering easier for me.

-As we went into cleanup mode I noticed that not one of the men was helping.
-They either sat watching the football game, like my son, or sat in a circle talking.
+After the meal, as we began to clean up, I noticed that not one of the men was helping.
+They either sat watching the football game, like my son or sat in a circle talking.
 It was only the women and me who were cleaning.
-At one point my sister-in-law’s mother, as she stood over the sink washing dishes, with me next to her drying dishes, commented almost to herself,“of course it is only the women cleaning.”
+At one point my sister-in-law’s mother, as she stood over the sink washing dishes, with me next to her drying dishes, commented almost to herself, “of course it is only the women cleaning.”
 Then she realized I was next to her and added, “oh yes, and you too.”
 I laughed.
 And I thought to myself, how typical, the women and the gay man are cleaning as the straight men sit and watch football.
 What could be more of a cliché?
 Then I thought, why not say this out loud, she knows I am gay.
 So I said, “Yes, it is just the women and the gay man cleaning up.”
 She laughed, and the ice broken, began to tell me about a new LGBT group that had formed in her retirement community, which I told her I had read about in the newspaper.

 Soon the event began to wind down.
 People began to leave.
 As I sat resting for a few minutes I heard footsteps in the bedroom above us.
 I had not yet talked to my wife all day, and assuming that she was now up, went up to check in on her.
 My mother-in-law was sitting on the edge of the bed talking to her daughter.
 We spoke for a few minutes.
 I had made my pilgrimage up to the master bedroom to see how she was and I was now good to go.